-We get a lot of questions about using Sherwin William’s ProClassic Interior Waterbased Acrylic-Alkyd or Benjamin Moore’s Advance Interior Paint.
-We have used both in the past, and here’s what we learned.
+We get a lot of questions about painting cabinets with Sherwin William’s ProClassic Interior Waterbased Acrylic-Alkyd and Benjamin Moore’s Advance Interior Paint.
+We have used both in the past and here’s what we learned.

-When I first started out, I used Sherwin Williams.
+When I first started out as a cabinet painter, I used Sherwin Williams.
 Mostly because it was readily available.
 It was a good paint and was easy enough to work with.
-I guess I think back on this early time as accepting what I was using because it was all I knew.
-It was kind of like in 2007 when you said you’d never join Facebook because it was stupid and only kids used it.
+Back then I was using it because it was all I knew.

-After a few months the Benjamin Moore Advance paint became available and I decided to give it a try.
-It went on a little nicer than the Sherwin Williams ProClassic and most importantly it didn’t nick or chip as easy during the installation process.
-When spraying the paint, it looked noticeably better in my opinion.
+After a few months, the Benjamin Moore Advance paint became available and I decided to give it a try.
+It went on a little smoother than the Sherwin Williams ProClassic and most importantly it didn’t nick or chip as easy during the installation process.
+When spraying the paint, I thought it looked noticeably better.

-It rolled and brushed much better that either Benjamin Moore Advance and Sherwin Williams ProClassic, and sprayed much easier.
-The finish is a cut above both and just like the Benjamin Moore Advance was an improvement over Sherwin Williams when it came to less touch-ups after installation, McCormick Interlock was the best.
-It seems to cure much faster than anything I’ve used in the past.
+It rolled and brushed better than either Benjamin Moore Advance and Sherwin Williams ProClassic, and also sprayed much easier.
+The finish was a cut above both and just like the Benjamin Moore Advance was an improvement over Sherwin Williams when it came to less touch-ups after installation, McCormick Interlock was the best.
+It seemed to cure much faster than anything I had used in the past.

 Many people don’t realize that any of the paint makers can match any of the paint colors.
 I have had people pick colors off a Sherwin Williams color wheel, Benjamin Moore color fan or even a paint chip from Home Depot or Lowes.
 All the color formulations are computer mixed now and there’s very little error in matching no matter where you’re getting the paint.

 Pick the color you want, then have your paint supplier match the color – it doesn’t matter where you have the color swatch from.